-- Amy Carrier, Bon Secours Hampton Roads Market President (far left)
+- Amy Carrier, Bon Secours Hampton Roads Market

-- Kate Brinn, Bon Secours Maryview Medical Center and Harbour View Medical Campus (third from right)
+- Kate Brinn, Bon Secours Maryview Medical Center and Harbour View Medical Campus

-- Kim Marks, Southampton Memorial Hospital (second from right)
+- Kim Marks, Southampton Memorial Hospital

 It’s no secret that empowered women empower women.
-Our Hampton Roads leaders exemplify this in everything they do for our facilities and associates, patients, and communities.
+Our Hampton Roads leaders exemplify this in everything they do for our facilities and staff members, patients, and communities.
 Bon Secours Hampton Roads spans four hospitals and multiple sites of patient care across southeastern Virginia.